lagom/lagom/docs/manual/scala/guide/cluster/DomainModelling.md

 #### Considerations on using ask pattern

-Since we want to send commands to the Aggregate and these commands declare a replay we will need to use the `ask` pattern.
+Since we want to send commands to the Aggregate and these commands declare a reply we will need to use the `ask` pattern.

 The code we introduced above creates an `EntityRef` from the `ShoppingCartServiceImpl`.
 This means it is code outside an actor (the `ServiceImpl`) trying to interact with an actor (the `EntityRef`). `EntityRef` provides an `ask()` overload out of the box meant to be used from outside actors which is the situation we're in.